Diogenesoftoronto/ardi/README.md

 # Ardi the Archive-differ

-The archive differ is an application that takes a archived bag in the Bagit format, and checks the mets file for difference in comparison to another bag.
+The archive differ is an application that takes an archived bag in the Bagit format, and checks the METS file for difference in comparison to another bag.
-If there are differences it will display the difference that bags have to the user in a useful and readable format.
+If there are differences between the preservation steps (outlined in the PREMIS) it will display the difference that bags have to the user in a useful and readable format.

 ## Installation